MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/index.md

 Siri shortcuts allow developers to more deeply integrate their applications with Siri.
-With Siri shortcuts, users can use voice commands to open content or kick off tasks in their apps.
-Siri will learn when certain shortcuts are more likely to be used and suggest them to the user via notifications.
+With Siri shortcuts, users can use voice commands to open content or initiate background tasks, or they can initiate these same tasks through shortcuts that Siri suggests on the lock screen.

 ## [Core ML 2](coreml.md)